 Imagine launching an AI model only to realize later that in real life it’s slowly drifting off course — producing inaccurate results, consuming excess resources, or making decisions based on outdated data.
 Fixing these issues after they’ve impacted performance can be time-consuming (and expensive).

 That’s why model observability is crucial.
-By setting up monitoring mechanisms that track both infrastructure metrics (like CPU/GPU usage and memory allocation) and model-specific indicators (like precision-recall combination metrics that describe accuracy and enable us to detect data drifts, like F1 score for example), you can catch inefficiencies before they escalate.
+By setting up monitoring mechanisms that track both infrastructure metrics (like CPU/GPU usage and memory allocation) and model-specific indicators (like metrics such as response accuracy, fact consistency, latency, and cost per request), you can catch inefficiencies before they escalate.

 In general, we can categorize observability metrics into two main groups:

-• General DevOps metrics like latency, accessibility, and system uptime, ensuring the infrastructure supporting the model operates reliably.
+• General DevOps metrics like latency, availability, and system uptime, which help track the reliability of the infrastructure supporting the model.

 Model size optimization